kushal-10/inventory-dynamics/docs/joss/paper.md

 )
 ```

-For dual-sourcing problems, we initialize the neural network controller using the `DualSourcingNeuralController` class.
-We use a simple neural network with 6 hidden layers.
+To control dual-sourcing dynamics, we first initialize a neural network controller using the `DualSourcingNeuralController` class.
+We use a simple neural network with six hidden layers.
 The number of neurons in each layer is 128, 64, 32, 16, 8, and 4, respectively.
 The activation function is `torch.nn.CELU(alpha=1)`.

 ```python
 dual_controller = DualSourcingNeuralController(